VISION OF THE MOFFITT RESEARCH INSTITUTE:

 - Evaluate these agents for safety, efficacy in translational clinical trials targeting populations at risk due to exposure to carcinogenic agents, familial and genetic predisposition, or due to the presence of premalignant lesions, while validating intermediate end points of carcinogenesis and correlate these with clinical endpoints.

-In addition to research, the Cancer Chemoprevention initiative will disseminate current and authoritative information to patients, public, and health professionals towards integrating findings into evidence-based clinical practice.
+In addition to research, the Cancer Chemoprevention initiative disseminates current and authoritative information to patients, public, and health professionals towards integrating findings into evidence-based clinical practice.

 We will strive to utilize national and international resources and expertise to develop our faculty and stimulate interest, inform and increase the number of researchers and funding for this area of research.